 Agile transformations require working beyond delivery teams.
 To succeed in agile transformation, an organization needs the help of people with expert-level knowledge of how to structure and create an agile, adaptable organization that breeds a culture thrives in continually changing environments.

 5. Agile adoption is executed by Agile coaches, Scrum Masters, and Agile software developers.
-Agile transformations is led by experts in agile change management.
+Agile transformation is led by experts in agile change management.

 The predominant way an Agile adoption is executed is by hiring or contracting an army of Agile coaches, Scrum Masters, and experts in Agile software developers that lead the charge on adopting Agile software development practices.
 As discussed in #3, this will only get you so far.